Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Have a business registration or host-agency agreement.

-Actively market to clients and track commissions.
+Actively market to clients and then track commissions for their bookings.

 Show intent to make a profit in a reasonable timeframe.